MLHale/GenCyber-web-content/day1/virtualization-primer.md

 ### Customizing the VM

 Upon restarting after installation, you should see a login prompt.
-Login with your account credentials setup during installation.
+Login with the account credentials setup during installation.

 > ![vminstall](../img/virtualization/21-login.png)

-For development you will be working a lot in the `Terminal` app.
-To start it click the Ubuntu home icon and type "Terminal".
+For development, you will be working a lot in the `Terminal` app.
+To start it, click the Ubuntu home icon and type "Terminal".
 Select the Terminal app from the search results.
 > ![vminstall](../img/virtualization/22-terminal.png)

-A terminal app will appear.
-In the terminal type the `ls` command to list the directories in your home folder.
+A terminal app will now appear.
+In the terminal type the `ls` command to list the directories in your home folder on the VM.
+This directory structure is completely separate from your home folder on the host OS.
 > ![vminstall](../img/virtualization/23-lscmd.png)

 You will probably notice that the screen resolution for the VM window is not very user-friendly.
-However, just resizing the window does not change the screen resolution of the VM Desktop.
-To enable these features we need to install Guest Additions in the guest OS.
-Select the `Insert Guest Additions CD image...` menu option as shown below.
+However, just resizing the window does not change the screen resolution of the Desktop VM.
+To enable screen resizing and other features we need to install Guest Additions in the VM.
+To do so, select the `Insert Guest Additions CD image...` menu option as shown below.
 > ![vminstall](../img/virtualization/24-guest-additions.png)

-Click run on the next prompt.
+Click `Run` on the next prompt.
 > ![vminstall](../img/virtualization/25-guest-additions.png)

 To proceed with the installation, enter your account password.
 > ![vminstall](../img/virtualization/26-guest-additions-pw.png)

 After a successful install you should see a terminal window like this.
+Press `ENTER` to close this terminal window.
 >![vminstall](../img/virtualization/27-guest-additions-done.png)

-Restart the machine by clicking on the power button in the upper right-hand corner.
-Then select the Restart option.
+Now, restart the machine by clicking on the power button in the upper right-hand corner.
+Then select the `Restart` option.
 > ![vminstall](../img/virtualization/28-guest-additions-restart.png)

-Upon restarting you should be able to resize the Desktop to comfortable resolution by just resizing the VM window.
+After a restart, resize the Desktop to a comfortable resolution by just resizing the VM window.
 You may also enter Full Screen Mode, by pressing `Alt + F`.
 You can exit full screen mode by pressing `Alt + F` again.

 Now start the terminal app as shown before and pin it to the Dock.
 You can accomplish this by right clicking the dock icon and selecting `Lock to Launcher` option.
 This shortcut will come in handy for invoking terminals for development related tasks.
 > ![vminstall](../img/virtualization/29-pin-terminal.png)